All Episodes

 There's never been any love loss there.

-Although, you know, I've got to wonder, and this is uh something that one of my lawyer friends put by me is that the reason that James Comey fell on his sword is that he knew that the email server scandal would go right to the top and write to Barack Obama, and he didn't want a crisis in the presidency.
+Although, you know, I've got to wonder, and this is something that one of my lawyer friends put by me, is that the reason that James Comey fell on his sword is that he knew that the email server scandal would go right to the top and right to Barack Obama, and he didn't want a crisis in the presidency because Obama emailed Hillary on the private server some 18 times.

-That's a pretty good theory by Jay Secular and others.
+That's a pretty good theory by Jay Seculo and others.

 I'm not really that far away from keeping it.